Exams & Services

 Fitting for Eyeglasses

-We offer a wide range of designer eyeglass and sunglass frames.
-After a comprehensive exam to determine your prescription needs we’ll ensure you leave with the right fit.
+We offer a wide range of designer eyeglasses and sunglass frames.
+After a comprehensive exam to determine your prescription needs, we’ll ensure you leave with the right fit.
 You can learn more about the brands we offer by visiting our brands page.

 We also provide routine yearly comprehensive eye exams following refractive surgery to monitor visual outcomes and the health of the eye.
 Please mention if you are interested in refractive surgery.
 We will fill out the necessary paperwork for a complimentary consultation with NVision Laser Eye Centers or Coastal Vision to determine your candidacy.